Home » Cablevision (see Altice USA) » Recent Articles:

 In late January, a South Salem, N.Y. customer reported that nearly $100 in change was stolen from her home while a Cablevision technician was there to repair cable-TV wiring.

 The customer said the only individual with access to the money, other than herself, was the Cablevision worker.
 Lewisboro police later learned the employee hadn’t directly worked for Cablevision, but was in fact a subcontractor working on behalf of the company.
 Individuals who are also facing similar charges should hire a criminal defence lawyer to ensure their rights are protected.
-You should learn how to remove mugshots online if you have a criminal record and mugshot you want to expunge from the internet.
+In cases of assault and battery, make sure to contact battery attorneys.
+You may consult the experts from criminal law Schaumburg for professional legal services.
+You should also learn how to remove mugshots online if you have a criminal record and mugshot you want to expunge from the internet.

 Cable companies increasingly rely on subcontractors to perform basic installation and repair work, and some critics say lax hiring standards can present a risk to customers.